 Because the analysis in this part is at the county level, we use a grid approach to approximate the share of the county covered by TV: our TV explanatory variable is not a binary variable as in the previous two sections.
 We compute for each year the share of the county that is covered by a signal of quality Grade B using a grid of points.
 Hence, the TV variable here is this share which varies between zero and one.
-As in the rest of the analysis, our main specification uses as a sample all counties that were impacted by newly active television broadcasts starting just before and just after the freeze, which took place from September 30, 1948 until April 14, 1952.
-We designate this sample as the set of "freeze" counties.
-Because the treatment variable in this analysis is continuous, the sample of freeze counties is sensitive not only to the dates used to define the window but also to the threshold we specify above also that candidates from the same two parties are running in both elections and that a candidate's relative quality depends additively on the quality of her party as well as her intrinsic quality.
+As in the rest of the analysis, our main specification uses as a sample all counties that were impacted by newly active television broadcasts starting just before and just after the freeze, which took place from September 30,

+$^{^{52}}$ This logic can easily be formalized.
+Suppose voters participate in a local and in a national election.
+Suppose also that candidates from the same two parties are running in both elections and that a candidate's relative quality depends additively on the quality of her party as well as her intrinsic quality.
 Suppose finally that voters observe one signal per election, where each signal conveys information about the sum of the party's relative quality and the candidate's relative intrinsic quality.
 Voters optimally use both signals in both elections.
 Moreover, if the precision of the signal associated to the local election decreases, voters rely increasingly on the signal associated to the national election and the likelihood that a voter votes for the same party in both election increases.

-51Unfortunately, the voting data is not available at the news market nor at the city level.
+$^{^{53}}$ Unfortunately, the voting data is not available at the news market nor at the city level.
 See Key (1966) for a canonical study of voters' behavior in presidential elections in the 1936-1960 period.